 Staying in Airbnb homes is very popular in Ireland and there is no issue with us delivering/collecting from these places.
 Like the hotels, if you will need to drive the scooter in and out of the Airbnb home, we would recommend contacting the host and finding out if it’s wheelchair/scooter accessible.
 Also, some hosts may have restrictions in terms of when or where we can deliver to so it’s a good idea to find out about this prior to booking.

 We will need contact information for the host and your date and approximate time of arrival in order to book the rental.

 We all need to recharge our batteries and the mobility scooters are no different.
 We recommend recharging the scooter batteries every night while you are busy sipping Jameson.
 They need a good 8 hour charge so overnight is the easiest way to do this.
 It’s important not to charge them for less than this time.
 The charger will switch off when the batteries are fully charged so there is no issue with leaving them plugged in.

 The scooters we rent have removable battery packs so the scooter could be left in a car trunk for example and the battery pack brought in to charge.

 An Irish summer is when the rain gets a little warmer.
 It rains here, a lot!
-There will be a poncho in the back seat of the mobility scooter in case you need it (you probably will need it).
+If you will be travelling around a lot then request a poncho with the mobility scooter which you can keep in the basket or seat pocket and use as needed.
 The poncho is designed for mobility scooters so it will cover you and the front of the mobility scooter, keeping all the important parts dry.